Best Places to Visit in Brazil

 4. Salvador

-The coastal city of Salvador is in the Bahia state on the east coast.
+Salvador is a coastal city in the Bahia state on the east coast.
 By far the culture hub of Brazil, if you stay/visit the historic Pelourinho it will allow you to experience traditional musical performances and celebrations which seem to lighten up this square night after night.

 5. Sao Paulo